5X AOV | 2X Conversions | $30M+ Additional Revenue

 Create a CRO findings document with three columns: where in the funnel the friction occurs, what the diagnostic data shows (specific drop-off percentage, specific heatmap finding), and the hypothesized fix.
 This becomes the input for the test prioritization framework covered in the experiment playbook section below.

-This Shopify CRO checklist is the canonical reference for Shopify CRO best practices in 2026.
+This Shopify conversion rate optimization checklist is the canonical reference for Shopify CRO best practices in 2026.
 Once the audit identifies the priority funnel stage, the 8 levers below cover the full surface area of where Shopify stores typically gain (or lose) conversion rate.
 Each lever maps to a documented set of Shopify CRO best practices with a clear primary impact on the funnel and known implementation paths inside Shopify.

 Page speed is directly tied to revenue.
 Shopify reports performance against Google's Core Web Vitals inside the admin under Online Store → Themes → Performance.
 The three metrics that matter: